MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/useractivities.md

 After getting or creating the **UserActivity**, specify the other two required fields:  `UserActivity.VisualElements.DisplayText`and `UserActivity.ActivationUri`.

 Next, save the **UserActivity** metadata by calling [SaveAsync](https://docs.microsoft.com/uwp/api/windows.applicationmodel.useractivities.useractivity.saveasync), and finally [CreateSession](https://docs.microsoft.com/uwp/api/windows.applicationmodel.useractivities.useractivity.createsession), which returns a [UserActivitySession](https://docs.microsoft.com/uwp/api/windows.applicationmodel.useractivities.useractivitysession).
-The **UserActivitySession** object that we can use to manage when the user is actually engaged with the **UserActivity**.
+The **UserActivitySession** is the object that we can use to manage when the user is actually engaged with the **UserActivity**.
 For example, we should call `Dispose()` on the **UserActivitySession** when the user leaves the page.
 In the example above, we also call `Dispose()` on `_currentActivity` before calling `CreateSession()`.
-This is because we made `_currentActivity` a member field of our page, and we want to stop any existing activity before we start the new one (note: the `?` is an inline null-check).
+This is because we made `_currentActivity` a member field of our page, and we want to stop any existing activity before we start the new one (note: the `?` is the [null-conditional operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/null-conditional-operators) which tests for null before performing the member access).

 Since, in this case, the `ActivationUri` is a custom scheme, we also need to register the protocol in the application manifest.
 This is done in the Package.appmanifest XML file, or by using the designer.